Salome, Arizona

 Salome (/səˈloʊm/, Tolkepaya Yavapai: Wiltaika) is an unincorporated community and census-designated place (CDP) in La Paz County, Arizona, United States.
 The population was 1,162 at the 2020 census.
 It was established in 1904 by Dick Wick Hall, Ernest Hall and Charles Pratt, and was named after Pratt's wife, Grace Salome Pratt.

 Geography

 Salome is located in eastern La Paz County at (33.763728, -113.608555).
 U.S. Route 60 runs through the community, leading east 54 mi to Wickenburg and west 25 mi to Interstate 10 between Brenda and Quartzsite.
+The Salome Road runs southeast to Hassayampa and Buckeye.

 According to the United States Census Bureau, the Salome CDP has a total area of 86.3 km2, all land.

 Southwest of central Salome is Harcuvar, (Mohave name implying 'there is little sweet water') which has a Kampgrounds of America and RV park.